raspberrypilearning/python-web-server-with-flask/en/step_2.md

-## Building a simple Flask web application
+## Build a Flask web application

-Now you're going to set up a basic web application with Flask and Python.
+You're going to set up a basic web application with Flask and Python.

-First you're going to install the Flask package.
+First you'll need to install the Flask package.
 Make sure you are connected to the internet before you start.

 --- task ---